ESCOMP/CTSM/doc/source/tech_note/Snow_Hydrology/CLM50_Tech_Note_Snow_Hydrology.rst

 The standard deviation of the elevation within a grid cell, :math:`\sigma _{topo}`  , is calculated from a high resolution DEM (a 1km DEM is used for CLM).
+Note that *glacier\_mec* columns (section :numref:`Multiple elevation class scheme`) are treated differently in this respect, as they already account for the subgrid topography in a grid cell in their own way.
+Therefore, in each *glacier\_mec* column very flat terrain is assumed, implemented as :math:`N_{melt}=10`.

 .. _Ice Content: